What Pyramid Head Represents in Silent Hill 2: Trauma, Guilt, and Punishment

 Pyramid Head’s Design: The Symbolism of the Helmet and Form

 The design of Pyramid Head is crucial to understanding his symbolic meaning.
 His most striking feature, the massive, red, triangular helmet, is both a source of horror and intrigue.
 The pyramid shape seems cumbersome and restrictive, preventing Pyramid Head from seeing clearly, much like James is unable—or unwilling—to see the truth about his actions.
-This visual obstruction suggests willful ignorance or denial, forcing James to metaphorically confront what he cannot face head-on.
+This visual obstruction suggests wilful ignorance or denial, forcing James to metaphorically confront what he cannot face head-on.

 The sharp, angular nature of the helmet can also be interpreted as a representation of violence and punishment.
 Triangles, in psychological symbolism, often represent conflict or tension, which aligns with James’s internal conflict.
 Moreover, the helmet could symbolize a form of punishment—like a medieval executioner’s hood—hinting that Pyramid Head is not just a monster, but an executioner meting out justice.